 Nothing works as well as a tool designed specifically for the job at hand.
 As a working artist with 20 years experience with encaustic and encaustic monotype printmaking, I know there is no more useful and versatile hot pallett for encaustic.
 We have continually improved the Roland Encaustic HOTbox™ while keeping the price as low as possible.
 All Roland HOTboxes™ are now the Gen 3 style.
-We manufacture the HOTbox™ as a service to other artists, as there is nothing else like it.
 We appreciate your business and your feedback!
 PAULA ROLAND

 FREQUENTLY ASKED QUESTIONS FOR THE ROLAND ENCAUSTIC HOTbox™